 - Be a New Zealand citizen or resident who is eligible for publicly funded health or disability services.

 - Complete a needs assessment.
-You can refer yourself to a Te Whata Ora Needs Assessment Service Coordination (NASC) agency to be assessed for support services (or someone else can refer you, with your consent).
+You can refer yourself to a Health New Zealand/ Te Whatu Ora Needs Assessment Service Coordination (NASC) agency to be assessed for support services (or someone else can refer you, with your consent).

 How do I apply for home help?